criteo/tf-yarn/README.md

 It supports running on one worker or on multiple workers with different distribution strategies and it can run on CPUs or GPUs using just a few lines of code.

-Its API provides an easy entry point for working with Estimators.
-Keras is currently supported via the [model_to_estimator](https://www.tensorflow.org/api_docs/python/tf/keras/estimator/model_to_estimator) conversion function.
+Its API provides an easy entry point for working with Estimators and Keras.
 Please refer to the [examples](https://github.com/criteo/tf-yarn/tree/master/examples) for some code samples.

 [MLflow](https://www.mlflow.org/docs/latest/quickstart.html) is supported for all kind of trainings (one worker/distributed).
 More infos [here](https://github.com/criteo/tf-yarn/blob/master/docs/MLflow.md).